 Conclusion and Recommendations

-This report, the first on Black- and Hispanic-owned real estate developers, shows that there is a profound representation crisis in real estate development.
+This report, the first on Black- and Hispanic-owned, shows that there is a profound representation crisis in real estate development.
 Based on our data, Black and Hispanic developers combined make up less than 1 percent of the real estate development industry.

 Although they are underrepresented, Black and Hispanic developers are often at least as successful as their white counterparts in our data.
 Yet despite many strong performance indicators, we also find that the revenue gap for medium-sized Black developers and revenue cliffs for large Black and Hispanic developers are limiting Black and Hispanic developers.
 Taken together, our data suggest that there is untapped potential for Black and Hispanic developers, especially in the middle of the market.